-Wade’s RBI single in 9th lifts Giants over Padres 6-5
+“Late Night Lamonte” lifts Giants over Padres 6-5

 Tony Watson (6-4) got the win and Tyler Rogers got his 13th save.

-San Francisco rallied from a 4-1 deficit to take a 5-4 lead in the sixth against Joe Musgrove.
+San Francisco rallied from the 4-1 deficit to take a 5-4 lead in the sixth against Joe Musgrove.
 Brandon Crawford doubled in Kris Bryant with the tying run and then scored the go-ahead run on Mike Yastrzemski’s sacrifice fly.

 San Diego’s Austin Nola tied it with a homer off Zack Littell leading off the sixth.